 STEP 3: VARIABLE REWARDS

-Dopamine is a pleasure-inducing chemical that’s released when we experience or expect a reward.
+Dopamine is a pleasure-inducing chemical that’s released when we experience or are in anticipation of rewards.
 Once we learn that something predictably delivers a reward, the anticipation of the reward is already enough to activate dopamine release.

 To form habits, your product must solve a real problem consistently and reliably.
 Yet, if something becomes so predictable that we know exactly what will happen, we lose attention.
 Variable rewards increase the likelihood that we’ll keep doing something because we’re anticipating a reward and curious to see what variation we’ll get.
 This increases the effects of dopamine.

-Do check out our complete Hooked summary (click here for full summary bundle) for more details on:
+Do check out our complete Hooked summary for more details on:

 • The 3 key types of variable rewards you can use; and